 When Tentineh came to Gorwinua before the start of the Dragon War, she was poised to strike.
 With the wizard’s help, she and her army landed the first blow against the dragons, sparking the war that would eventually be their downfall.
 At the close of the Dragon War, Gorwinua trapped the White Wyrm Tikanile in the White Orb of Dragonkind.

-Gorwinua never had children, but she formed many close bonds with Orcs in all the tribes.
-Unfortunately these close bonds spelled doom for Orcish unity after Gorwinua’s passing.
+Gorwinua never had children, but she formed many close bonds with orcs in all the tribes.
+Unfortunately these close bonds spelled doom for orkish unity after Gorwinua’s passing.
 After she was gone, there was no clear heir for her position of leadership.
-Many of her friends claimed she had entrusted the Orcish hegemony to them.
+Many of her friends claimed she had entrusted the orkish hegemony to them.
 They fought and fought and their ancestors continue to fight today.
-There have been occasional leaders that unite a few tribes and ravage the civilized lands to the west, but nothing like the days when Gorwinua’s guiding voice led the Orcs.
+There have been occasional leaders that unite a few tribes and ravage the civilized lands to the west, but nothing like the days when Gorwinua’s guiding voice led the orcs.
 The tusked people are no longer major players on the world stage, but they may return in time.